streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

       parameters:
       - in: body
         name: ChangeBatch
-        description: "A complex type that contains an optional comment and the Changes\t\t\telement"
+        description: A complex type that contains an optional comment and the Changeselement
         schema:
           $ref: '#/definitions/holder'
       - in: body